 See our annual camping flyer for more information.

-Navajo State Park has three two-bedroom log homes that are fully furnished with many of the conveniences of home, including restrooms with showers, kitchen utensils, refrigerator, dishwasher and microwave.
+Navajo State Park has three two-bedroom log cabins that are fully furnished with many of the conveniences of home, including restrooms with showers, kitchen utensils, refrigerator, dishwasher and microwave.
 Visitors should bring personal items, pillows and linens or sleeping bags and towels.
-Cabin rentals are $110.00 per night, with an additional $10 per night for pet fees.
+Cabins can be rented by the night, with an additional fee for pets in cabins where permitted.